-Continuous Assessment is primarily carried out through laboratory work.
-These labs are not the same as traditional labs you may have already done.
+The laboratory work is being revised this year in line with the aims of the Teaching Fellowship.
+The lab work is not the same as traditional labs you may have already done.
 You will be given tasks, with a schedule of dates for delivering various aspects of the problem to ensure an even distribution of workload.
 You will be given access to the lab to facilitate your work, not only at scheduled lab times.
 We hope that this will improve your prospects to self-direct your learning.